HISTORY OF HARRISVILLE

 In 1863 Harrisville was organized as a branch of the LDS Church, and in 1868 it was organized into a county precinct, at which time it was officially called Harrisville.
-It was organized as an LDS ward 28 May 1877.
+A LDS ward was organized 28 May 1877.
 Church services were held in the east end of town in the Harrisville school building one Sunday and the following Sunday in the west end in the Farr West school building, alternating each week.
 A division was made in 1890, and two separate wards were organized.

-The Central Pacific and Union Pacific railroads ran through Harrisville.
-In 1904 a local company laid tracks through Harrisville, Pleasant View, and on to Plain City.
-The line operated and ran through Harrisville for four years.
+The Central Pacific and Union Pacific railroads ran through a portion of Harrisville, as well as the Utah Northern Railroad (1817).
+Some of these tracks are utilized today by freight trains and by the Front Runner.
+In 1909 a local company laid tracks through Harrisville, Pleasant View, and on to Plain City, and the little steam engine that utilized the tracks was affectionately called the “Dummy”.
+The line operated and ran through Harrisville until 4 June 1916.

 At 3:27 P.M., 9 April 1962, Harrisville became an incorporated township.
-The first mayor was Leland Saunders.
-He, along with several other dedicated men and women, were appointed by Weber county commissioners to direct the new town.
+Several dedicated men and women, were appointed by Weber County commissioners to direct the new town, with Leland Saunders as president.
 After permission was granted for a special census count, Harrisville was made a third-class city 30 January 1964.
 The population of the new city was 867.

 The city leaders purchased twelve acres of land on the east side of Highway 91.
 A portion of this property became the site of the first small city hall.
 This first city hall building was actually a home from Verdland Park (World War II housing).
 It was moved onto a foundation and remodeled.
 City council members and citizens donated the labor, and Mayor Saunders donated the needed equipment.
 The city hall came into use April 1965.
 Later, a maintenance shop was completed which housed the city police.
 These buildings were used as such until January 1989, at which time a new city office building was completed.